Chart Color Schemes

 Residential development activity is lower than average in Seville Grove according to AreaSearch's national comparison of local real estate markets

-This indicates demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
-The average construction cost value of new properties is $221,000, below regional norms, reflecting more affordable housing options for purchasers.
-In FY26, there have been $102,000 in commercial approvals, indicating minimal commercial development activity.
-Compared to Greater Perth, Seville Grove records markedly lower building activity, 89.0% below the regional average per person.
+This indicates demand significantly exceeds new supply, which typically leads to price growth and increased buyer competition.
+New properties are constructed at an average expected cost of $221,000, below regional norms, offering more affordable housing options.
+In the current financial year, there have been $1.7 million in commercial approvals, suggesting minimal commercial development activity.
+Compared to Greater Perth, Seville Grove has markedly lower building activity, recording 89.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.

-This activity is also under the national average, suggesting the area's established nature and potential planning limitations.
-New development consists of 92.0% detached dwellings and 8.0% townhouses or apartments, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+The area's activity is also under the national average, indicating its established nature and potential planning limitations.
+New development in Seville Grove consists of 92.0% detached dwellings and 8.0% townhouses or apartments, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
 With around 1254 people per dwelling approval, Seville Grove reflects a highly mature market.
-According to the latest AreaSearch quarterly estimate, Seville Grove is expected to grow by 1,583 residents through to 2041.
+According to AreaSearch's latest quarterly estimate, Seville Grove is expected to grow by 1,580 residents through to 2041.
 If current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development